 “Build upon concepts and master them” – this is the phrase we get to hear from toppers.
-And this comes only from dedicating time, learning, and understanding if required seeking assistance from experts/seniors/online, etc sources.
+This comes only from dedicating time to learning, and understanding, if required seeking assistance from experts/seniors/online, etc sources.

 Aspirants must aim at solving at least 150 questions a day, tackling new questions each time.
 Take up different topics, learn, understand it, and solve as many questions around it.
 For this, you can go through added information related to the questions, examine each question and also the options provided, solve formula-based questions to assess your own abilities.

-This helps widen your understanding, gain conceptual transparency, enhances logical thinking abilities, and boosts confidence in making decisions w.r.t the answers.
+This helps widen your understanding, gain conceptual transparency, enhances logical thinking abilities, and boosts confidence in making decisions with respect to the answers.
 Therefore, take up as many mock tests, practice papers, sample papers.
 Also, always ensure to practise papers under ideal exam scenarios.

 Pick the Best Books

 NCERT books must be your go-to for NEET.
 Do not refer to multiple sources and get confused.
 A topper confessed about having gone through confusions at the exam hall as a result of preparing for a concept from multiple sources and hence the difficulty in answering.
 Avoid being in this situation.
 You can refer to the best set of books for NEET here, where complete information about the same is provided.

 Learn more: Best Books for NEET

 NEET 2019 Topper, AIR 1 – Nalin Khandelwal from Rajasthan suggests mastering these three things only to ace NEET:

 - NCERT Syllabus for Class 11 & 12